scandipwa/docs/setup/docker/faq.md

 1. Search is not working.
 2. I can not save the product in admin panel.
+3. The `Indexer handler is not available` in Magento 2

 The reason of problems above can be seen in the logs of application container, to see the logs, use: